swift-server-community/mqtt-nio/README.md

 MQTT (Message Queuing Telemetry Transport) is a lightweight messaging protocol that was developed by IBM and first released in 1999.
 It uses the pub/sub pattern and translates messages between devices, servers, and applications.
 It is commonly used in Internet of things (IoT) technologies.

 MQTTNIO is a Swift NIO based implementation of a MQTT client.
 It supports both MQTT versions 3.1.1 and 5.0, connections made through WebSockets and TLS.
-It can be setup to run on top with Posix sockets or use the Network framework via [NIOTransportServices](https://github.com/apple/swift-nio-transport-services).
+It can be setup to run with Posix sockets or use the Network framework via [NIOTransportServices](https://github.com/apple/swift-nio-transport-services) (required for iOS).

 ## Documentation